wpmetabox/docsv2/docs/fields/checkbox-list-draft.md

 ],
 ```

-The checkbox list on the frontend displays exactly options.
+In the post/page editor, the checkbox list will display with options.

 ![The field displays in the post/page editor](https://i.imgur.com/u9Wk4xH.png)